25 posts found.

 As we settle into springing ahead, the notion of timing is all too apparent.
 So how important is timing in regards to real estate?
 There are rumors about the best times to buy and sell, but are there any truth to these rumors?

 When it comes to choosing a home in 2015, affordability is a critical factor.
 And for good reason, the ability to pay for a residence is extremely important to overall satisfaction.
-It's not a good feeling to know you can't get a cup of coffee or spring for life's little extras because you're worried about paying for your home every month.
-Ensuring you can make the payments without being forced to scrimp at an uncomfortable level means you've chosen a property in the right price range.
+It's a good feeling to know you can get a cup of coffee or spring for life's little extras because you can comfortably pay for your home every month.
+Acting when interest rates are low and choosing a property in the right price range help you ensure you can easily afford your house payments.

 People hunker down inside when temperatures drop dramatically, even though some of them want to buy homes.
 But for the determined house hunters, winter is ripe with opportunity for finding the right property at the right price.
 The inventory of homes may still be average or above but with less buyers actively searching, sellers can be much more open to negotiating.
 Use this time to your advantage before spring opens the door to much different buying conditions.